 Fire-fighters will normally enter a building through the main entrance and attempt to attack the fire.
 This is termed 'offensive fire-fighting' and is normal practice regardless of whether people are in the building or not.
 When conditions within the building become too hazardous for fire-fighters to remain, they will normally retreat a safe distance away from the building and implement 'defensive' fire-fighting tactics to control the spread of fire.
 In cases where a large fire develops, numerous fire-fighting teams may be involved using a combination of offensive and defensive tactics until the fire is brought under control and extinguished.
-Due to the high level of fire separation and containment within a building containing flats and maisonettes, it would be unusual to implement defensive fire-fighting tactics.
+Due to the high level of fire separation and containment within a building containing flats and maisonettes, it would be unusual for there to be a need to evacuate the fire floor or the entire building in the event of a fire.
+The level of fire separation should be such that, other than in the flat of fire origin, residents are safe to remain within their own flat or maisonette.
+However, circumstances may arise in which fire-fighters consider it necessary to evacuate residents from a small number of other flats and, on very rare occasions, the entire building.
+An evacuation alert system should be provided to assist the fire and rescue services in the evacuation of high rise domestic buildings if necessary (see clause 2.14.8).